I-M-Iqbal/I-M-Iqbal.github.io/content/blog/what-is-the-problem-with-the-uk-definition-of-terrorism.md

 date = '2025-07-08T16:04:14+01:00'

-title = 'Has the UK's definition of terrorism really stood the test of time?'
+title = 'Has the definition of terrorism really stood the test of time?'

 Tags = ["Counter Terrorism Law"]